Luca Connell: International career

-Connell is eligible to represent England and the Republic of Ireland.
+Connell is eligible to represent both England and the Republic of Ireland.

 In August 2017, Connell was invited to train with the Republic of Ireland under-17 squad.
 On 21 March 2018, Connell made his international debut at under-17 level in a 3–0 win against Macedonia.
 Three days later, he featured in a 2–0 victory against Georgia.
 In May 2018, Connell made two appearances in the 2018 UEFA European Under-17 Championship group stages, playing in wins against Denmark and Bosnia and Herzegovina.

 He was called up to the under-18s for the first time in November 2018, and made his debut in a 2–1 win against Belgium.
 In the following days, Connell started in a 3–1 defeat to England and 1–0 win against the Netherlands.
 In March 2019, he was called up to the under-19s.
 Connell featured in victories against Romania, Azerbaijan and Russia as Ireland qualified for the UEFA European Under-19 Championship.

 In May 2019 he received his first call-up to the Republic of Ireland senior national team.
 Connell's first trip with the Republic of Ireland squad ended prematurely though as he was forced to pull out of the squad with a thigh strain.

-Connell made his Republic of Ireland U21 debut on the 26 March 2021, playing the full 90 minutes in a 2–1 win over Wales U21 in Wrexham.
+Connell made his Republic of Ireland U21 debut on 26 March 2021, playing the full 90 minutes in a 2–1 win over Wales U21 in Wrexham.